Contact Us To Learn More About Medical Assisting Careers!

 Becoming A Medical Assistant Makes Sense.

 In addition to excellent job prospects, earnings for Medical Assistants, who have attended a medical assistant school, are generally among those jobs that pay higher than minimum wage.
-Of course earnings vary depending on experience, skill level, and location According to May 2014 U.S. Bureau of Labor Statistics, the median annual salary for Medical Assistants nationwide, was $31,540 or $15.79 per hour.
+Of course, earnings vary depending on experience, skill level, and location According to the May 2016 U.S. Bureau of Labor Statistics, the mean annual salary for Medical Assistants nationwide, was $31,540 or $15.79 per hour.
 The top ten (10) percent of earners which some consider to be the most experienced had a mean annual wage of $45,310 or $21.78 per hour.
 The bottom ten (10) percent of all earners which some consider to be entry level had a mean annual wage of $22,780 per year or $10.99 per hour.
 For more information about medical assistant salaries click on the link listed below:

 In addition to working in doctors’ offices and clinics, Medical Assistants also work in hospitals and for most other healthcare employers.
 They may have full time jobs or may work part-time, evenings or weekends.
 Although the specific responsibilities of a medical assistant vary depending on the site, size of the practice and type of medical specialty, the duties of a medical assistant are considered interesting and rewarding.